Pokémon Omega Paradox (NDS) – Dark Unova Overhaul with Omega Evolutions, Fakemon & Story Changes

 Key Features

-- Mega Evolution (outside battle): Only Camerupt and Slowbro can Mega-Evolve outside battle.
+- Mega Evolution (Limited): Only specific Pokémon (like Camerupt and Slowbro) can Mega Evolve outside battle.

 - Geodude Starter: Fire-type, evolves straight to Golem at level 25.